French govt says has buyer for ArcelorMittal site

 Earlier, Finance Minister Pierre Moscovici said the prospect of a temporary nationalisation of Florange was a special case and did not meant that further state takeovers for threatened factories were being prepared.

-The government owns 36 percent of GDF Suez.
-One percent of the company's capital would be worth 408 million euros at Wednesday's share price of 16.92 euros.

-(Additional reporting by John Irish, Leigh Thomas and Miriam Rivet in Paris and Philip Blenkinsop in Brussels; Editing by Catherine Bremer and Jason Webb)
+(Reporting by Nick Vinocur and John Irish in Paris and Philip Blenkinsop in Brussels)